 Doctoral Researcher, Applied English Linguistics

-Using a corpus of international video-mediated communication to improve intercultural and communicative competence in English as a foreign language (EFL) teaching
+Corpora and data-driven learning in foreign language teaching – Using a corpus of international video-mediated communication to develop communicative and intercultural competence in the English as a foreign language classroom

 Doctoral grant: Konrad-Adenauer-Stiftung (KAS)